GPS at a Glance

 - The late geology professor Robert Sharp (BS '34, MS '35) is credited with helping tie earth science research to the study of other planets, Mars in particular.
 Research done throughout his career illuminated the nature and origin of planetary surfaces, including basin and range structures, glaciers, sand dunes, and landslides and mud flows.

-- Geology professor (and Caltech interim president and provost) Edward Stolper was the first geologist to identify a rock sample found on the earth as a martian meteorite.
+- Geology professor (and Caltech interim president, 2013-2014 and provost, 2008-2017) Edward Stolper was the first geologist to identify a rock sample found on the earth as a martian meteorite.

 - The late geochemistry professor Clair Patterson was the first to determine—in 1953—that the earth and solar system are 4.6 billion years old.
 In the 1960s, he also provided the first scientific evidence that environmental lead accumulates in the human body, resulting in significant health risks.
 His findings prompted new regulations in the U.S. auto, gasoline, and paint industries.